synthyconstruction/synthyconstruction.github.io/README.md

 # Synthy Construction Dataset: A Synthetic Dataset for Construction Sites Indoor Environments

-If you find the SConstruct dataset useful for your work, please cite:
+If you find the Synthy Construction Dataset useful for your work, please cite:
 ```
 @article{synthyconstruction2024
   author    = {Anonymous},